allan-simon/linthesia/README.md

  * space to play/pause the song
  * left/right to decrease/increase the song's speed
+ * escape to go back to previous screen (for example to leave a game)

 (latter we will make it more obvious inside the game itself)